How to Develop an Effective Pharmaceutical Contamination Control Strategy

 International regulators and industry experts agree that the most economic and effective way of assuring the sterility of your products is through a contamination control strategy.
 This interactive one-day course takes a deep dive into how you can develop a contamination control strategy to help you mitigate risk and improve product quality.

-How can you ensure that your strategy for contamination control meets the requirements of EU GMP Volume 4 Annex 1 and helps you to drive down quality risk, non-compliance and waste?
+How can you ensure that your strategy for contamination control meets the requirements of the revised EU GMP Volume 4 Annex 1 and helps you to drive down quality risk, non-compliance and waste?
 Join us on this course to gain insight into how to generate an end-to-end pharmaceutical contamination control strategy that balances precautions to risk.

-If you choose our virtual learning option, training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
+The training will be delivered via a combination of live instructor-led virtual classrooms and self-paced online learning.
 Full details will be sent to you following registration.

 Purpose of the Course